Now here’s where it gets important – what do search engines think of your content, and how will it rank?

 Google tries to determine how well the page performs on all its ranking factors, which there are 1000s of.

 Google has not, and will probably never, release a full list of their ranking factors.

-However, they have kindly teased us with a few of them, with HTTPS being one of them, and now website speed (due to mobile-first indexation Google has pushed).
+However, they have kindly teased us with a few of them, with HTTPS being one of them, and now website speed (due to mobile-first indexing Google has pushed).